SponsorsResearch/msr_2020_dataset/README.md

-# Download the data set
+# Download from other hosts

-Recommended: Please visit the archive hosted on Zenodo with the following link:
+Visit the archive hosted on Zenodo with the following link:

 https://doi.org/10.5281/zenodo.3674175

+# Download from GitHub

 Alternatively, to download the data from GitHub: